 Mold produces spores that travel through the air, allowing them to enter your home through open windows, doors, vents or even your air conditioning unit.
 These spores can also attach to your clothes or pets and be carried indoors.

-While mold particles in the air are typically harmless, they become a problem when they land on wet surfaces inside your home and begin to grow.
-These growths may not be visible to the naked eye and can spread rapidly, putting your home at risk of costly damage to its structural integrity and furnishings if left untreated.
+While mold particles in the air are typically harmless, they become a problem when they land on wet surfaces inside your home and begin to grow and spread.
+This mold growth may not be visible to the naked eye and can spread rapidly, putting your home at risk of costly damage to its structural integrity and furnishings if left untreated.

-After you’ve completed a mold inspection to determine the possibility of its presence, testing may be the next step in remedying the problem.
+After you’ve completed a mold inspection to determine the possibility of its presence, testing may be the next step in mold remediation.
 Proper testing can help to identify the type(s) of mold that are growing, provide information on where it is located and determine any associated risks to your home or your health.
 Testing can also help to uncover the source of moisture that is allowing it to grow, which can help to prevent it from coming back after it’s removed.

 Testing for Mold in Your Home or Business